machine/machine.specifications/README.markdown

 MSpec provides a batch file for each of the four versions of ReSharper it supports, 4.1, 4.5, 5.0 and 5.1.

+##### Preventing ReSharper from marking specifications as unused

+By default, ReSharper will think that specification classes (those marked with the [Subject] attribute), and their internals are unused.
+To change this behavior in Visual Studio:

+1. Open the ReSharper Options (ReSharper -> Options...)
+2. Select "Code Annotations"
+3. Ensure that the namespace "Machine.Specifications.Annotations" is checked
+4. Click "OK"

 #### TestDriven.Net

 ##### Using InstallTDNetRunner.bat